 Get in Touch with a Phoenix Construction Attorney

 Has a lawsuit been filed against you, a contractor, by either a client or another contractor?
-Let Schern Richardson Finter Decker, PLC provide the relentless legal representation you need.
+Let Schern Richardson Finter Decker provide the relentless legal representation you need.
 We can help bring clarity to your legal challenge and give you peace of mind throughout each step of your construction litigation process.